Lyft rolling out feature matching women, nonbinary drivers and riders

 The announcement comes after Lyft in a 2021 community safety report detailed that it received over 4,000 reports of sexual assaults during their trips from 2017 to 2019, though it did not specify if the reported assaults happen to either drivers or passengers, according to NBC News.

-Lyft on Tuesday said that a recent survey found that 23 percent of Lyft drivers are women, while women make up nearly half of its riders.
+Lyft on Tuesday said that a recent survey found that 23% of Lyft drivers are women, while women make up nearly half of its riders.

 The new feature will roll out for early access in Chicago, Phoenix, San Diego, San Francisco and San Jose, and Lyft noted it is looking to launch the new feature in more cities in the near future.